 - Sport policy and programmes can be sought from this Department.

 Requests to access documents from the Department must:

 - state that the request is an application for the purposes of the FOI Act;

-- provide enough information to Health to clearly identify the documents sought.
+- provide enough information to clearly identify the documents sought.